-L. Monterey College of Law Building (Zoning: Public Facility / Institutional, Status: rehabilitated and occupied) Monterey College of Law created its new Justice Center building on its 3.2-acre campus by reusing an existing former military building.
+L. Monterey College of Law Buildings (Zoning: Public Facility / Institutional, Status: rehabilitated and occupied) Monterey College of Law created its new Justice Center building on its 3.2-acre campus by reusing an existing former military building.
 The new Justice Center opened its doors in 2010 and is a LEED Platinum building.
+Adjacent buildings are used as classrooms and college administration facilities.